faros-ai/airbyte-local-cli/README.md

   --k8s-mem-limit 500Mi \
   --keep-containers
 ```
-**Note**: To execute this command successfully, `kubectl` should be installed in your local environment and the kubernetes cluster context and credentials should be already configured.
+**Note**: To execute this command successfully, `kubectl` should be installed in your local environment and the Kubernetes cluster context and credentials should be already configured.
 Namespace, cpu, and mem limits parameters are optional. `--keep-containers` parameter allows to keep the pod on the cluster after the source/destination containers complete the sync.

 ## Configuring Faros source/destination using a wizard

 **Note**: Faros Sources and/or Faros Destination only.
-Not supported with kubernetes deployment.
+Not supported with Kubernetes deployment.

 Instead of passing `src.*` and `dst.*`, it is possible to invoke a configuration wizard for the Faros source
 and/or destination: